MariaDash/Client-Server-Architecture/README.md

 A network layer is a combination of the data line and defined in the article of OSI reference model.
 This layer defines how the data should be sent physically through the network.
 This layer is responsible for the transmission of the data between two devices on the same network.Ethernet.

 Every host has:
+IP -Host's Identity on the internet
-IP -address for connection between other devices in one local network SM (subnetmask) - for communication between other local networks DG (Default Gateway - Router's IP address) - for internet connection by FTP DNS Server IP(s) - for full internet connection
+SM (subnetmask) - Size of host's network
+DG (Default Gateway - Router's IP address) - for internet connection to FTP server by IP address DNS Server IP(s) - for full internet connection by domain names

 Also DHCP (dinamic Host Configuration Protocol) - automatically connection to new WiFi .